and knights were brave and bold

-- In The Witcher 2, the king isn't even dead.
-That doesn't stop anyone from waging wars over the kings illegitimate sons to have a better position once he's dead.
+- In The Witcher 2: Assassins of Kings, the king isn't even dead.
+That doesn't stop anyone from waging wars over the king's illegitimate sons to have a better position once he's dead.
 The king doesn't like that a bit.
 Then he dies and things go really to hell.

-- In World of Warcraft, even though King Magni Bronzebeard of Ironforge (and of Khaz Modan) is still alive, there will be a crisis in the future for his daughter got pregnant as a result of Emperor Dagran Thaurissan of the Dark Iron Dwarves kidnapping her and doing her while she was under his spell (or so it would seem).
+- Even though King Magni Bronzebeard of Ironforge and of Khaz Modan is still alive at the game's beginning, fears of a future crisis result from the discovery that his daughter Moira is pregnant by Emperor Dagran Thaurissan of the Dark Iron Dwarves, following his kidnapping her and allegedly putting her under his spell, though Moira claims that there never was a spell, nor even a kidnapping.
 Even if the bastard heir is accepted by the king, the rest of the Ironforge dwarves might rebel in sheer horror and disgust at the thought of a half-Dark Iron being their king.

 - Features twice in Blaze Union.
 In the B route, it's revealed that this was one of the reasons that Luciana and Aegina were ordered assassinated; Alanjame didn't want to deal with a Succession Crisis-inspired civil war while he was trying to take over the country, and in the C route, the fact that Soltier doesn't have an heir and Bronquia would almost certainly destroy itself over picking a new Emperor is why Gram Blaze has no choice but to make sure he stays alive.

 - Averted, mostly, with the King's Quest universe.
-King Edward was childless, but he outright stated that tasking Graham with recovering the three treasures was more of a way for him to know the kingdom was in good hands, and a final test for his best knight.
+King's Quest I: Quest For The Crown is centered around an attempt to avert a succession crisis.
+By completing the quest given to him, Sir Graham is proven worthy of being the childless King Edward's heir, preventing Daventry from falling into chaos when said king dies mere moments after the quest is complete.
+Recovering the three treasures was more of a way for him to know the kingdom was in good hands and a final test for his best knight.
 The Fan Sequel took it a step further by creating a legendary first king who handed the throne to his trusted knight when he died in battle without heirs.
-The king's brother was very displeased at being passed over, and founded the Black Cloak Society.
-In the Air Gem's final test Graham can choose whether or not to make the protagonist of King's Quest: Mask of Eternity heir to the throne.
+The king's brother was very displeased at being passed over and founded the Black Cloak Society.
+In the Air Gem's final test in the fan sequel, Graham can choose whether or not to make the protagonist of King's Quest: Mask of Eternity heir to the throne.

 - Heroes of Might and Magic II: The Succession Wars is entirely based around this trope.
 After the previous king's death, the choice falls between his two sons Roland (good) and Archibald (not so good).
 The four royal seers to make the decision fall to "tragic accidents": one dies in a boating accident (hit by magical lightning), one slips and falls from the castle wall, one is "randomly" attacked by a dragon, and one dies of food poisoning.
 Archibald accuses his brother of murder and has him exiled.
 The player is a general who may choose to support either brother and may even switch sides halfway through.
 The canonical ending has Roland win, though, becoming the next (and last) King of Enroth.